 Prepare an employment resume in accordance with professional legal standards.

-Students complete a field placement of 133 hours in their last semester of the program.
-This is an opportunity to gain practical on-the-job skills and knowledge.
-With the support of the field placement advisor, students secure a suitable placement that meets their needs and area of interest.
+Students complete a work placement of 133 hours in their last semester of the program.
+This placement fulfills the Law Society of Ontario requirements and is an opportunity to gain practical on-the-job skills and knowledge.
+With the support of the field placement advisor, students secure a suitable placement within the paralegal scope of practice that meets their needs and area of interest.

 Humber’s two-year Paralegal Education diploma program gives students the skills and knowledge to function as a licensed paralegal.